pgir73845-ship-it/quiz-management-system/README.md

 # quiz-management-system
 A Quiz Management System project for creating, managing, and attempting quizzes with real-time scoring and result tracking.

-📘 Online Quiz Management System
+📘 Online Quiz Management System:

 A Quiz Management System project designed to simplify online assessments.
 It allows admins to create and manage quizzes, while students can attempt them and view results instantly.

-🚀 Features
+🚀 Features:

 ✅ User authentication (Admin & Student)